MIDI controller: Wind controllers

-Keyboards can be used to trigger drum sounds, but are impractical for playing repeated patterns such as rolls, due to the length of key travel.
-After keyboards, drum pads are the next most significant MIDI performance controllers.
-Drum controllers may be built into drum machines, may be standalone control surfaces, or may emulate the look and feel of acoustic percussion instruments.
-MIDI triggers can also be installed into acoustic drum and percussion instruments.
-The pads built into drum machines are typically too small and fragile to be played with sticks, and are played with fingers.
-Dedicated drum pads such as the Roland Octapad or the DrumKAT are playable with the hands or with sticks.
-There are also percussion controllers such as the vibraphone-style MalletKAT, and Marimba Lumina.
-Pads that can trigger a MIDI device can be homemade from a piezoelectric sensor and a practice pad or other piece of foam rubber.

 Stringed instrument controllers

 A guitar can be fitted with special pickups that digitize the instrument's output and allow it to play a synthesizer's sounds.
 These assign a separate MIDI channel for each string, and may give the player the choice of triggering the same sound from all six strings or playing a different sound from each.
 Some models, such as Yamaha's G10, dispense with the traditional guitar body and replace it with electronics.
 Other systems, such as Roland's MIDI pickups, are included with or can be retrofitted to a standard instrument.
 Max Mathews designed a MIDI violin for Laurie Anderson in the mid-1980s, and MIDI-equipped violas, cellos, contrabasses, and mandolins also exist.
+Other string controllers such as the Starr Labs Ztar use a combination of fretboard keys and strings to trigger notes without needing a MIDI pickup.